PricelessToolkit/ESPBell-MAX/README.md

 int autoOff = 1; // 0 = DISABLE / 1 = ENABLE // Powering off automatically after "openTime" // if is set to 0 ESPBell will power down after upTime.
 ```

-### Solid-state relays are controlled by publishing the MQTT payload
-MQTT Command Topic is "homeassistant/sensor/espbell-max/command" Payload is "00" The first digit is controlling R1 second digit R2.

-* "01" R1=OFF R2=ON
-* "11" R1=ON R2=ON
-* "10" R1=ON R2=OFF
-* "00" R1=OFF R2=OFF

 ## Home Assistant Configuration
 Here is a multi-user configuration, which means that a message is sent to several family members.
 If one family member clicks on the notification, the notification disappears from the other phones.
 For all this to work we need to create three automation, but before that, in this example, you need to change a few things.